FULL FREE NON-PROFIT, NON-CORPORATE AND NON-STATIST TEFL COURSE

 Sir and Miss are traditionally used for teachers in schools.
 Mister (Mr.) is only usually used before a name, similarly Miss and Mrs. Miss /mis/ refers to an unmarried woman, and Mrs. /misis/ to a married woman.
 Both are going out of fashion and being replaced by Ms. /miz/ which doesn’t reveal if a woman is married or not.

-This is a LEARN ENGLISH WITH ZakWASHINGTON audio recording with a listening exercise for students of the English language. #ZAKMAG
+This is a LEARN ENGLISH WITH ZakWASHINGTON audio listening exercise for students of English.

 CHAPTER 11 SONG 1